andre-st/goodreads-toolbox/README.md

 	```

 2. Docker-users can run this app in its own container.
-	Note: This will create a directory called `my-results` in your current
+	This will create a directory called "my-results" in your current
 	user's home directory and bindmounts it to the toolbox output-directory
 	in the container.
-You can change the name, of course:
+Change as you like:
 	```console
 	$ make docker-image
 	$ make docker-run DOCKER_OUTDIR=~/my-results